-A formal test of multi-co-linearity is conducted with the help of variance inflation factor [VIF].
+A formal test of multicollinearity is conducted with the help of variance inflation factor [VIF].
 VIF shows how much the variance of a coefficient is "inflated" because of linear dependence with other predictors.
 A variable that has a VIF value of greater than 10 require further investigation.
-The level of tolerance defined as 1/VIF is also used to check the degree of co linearity among the independent variables.
-A variable with a tolerance value lower than 0.1, is considered as a linear combination of other independent variable (Eviews 3.1 User's Guide; 1999).
+The level of tolerance defined as 1/VIF is also used to check the degree of collinearity among the independent variables.
+A variable with a tolerance value lower than 0.1 is considered as a linear combination of other independent variables (Eviews 3.1 UserGuide; 1999).

-Table 3.3 shows VIF values of all variables are less than 10 and the level of tolerance 1/VIF values are also greater than 0.1.
+Table 4.3 shows VIF values of all variables are less than 10 and the level of tolerance 1/VIF values are also greater than 0.1.
 Thus variables are not a linear combination of other independent variables.